What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 To find a detailed list on what to do with your waste visit Recycle Right.

 Do all properties receive a third bin?
-The lime green lidded 240L GO bin will automatically be given to all residential properties over 350m2 as they typically have larger gardens - commercial properties and multi-unit dwellings/ apartments will not be included for this reason.
+The lime green lidded 240L GO bin will automatically be given to all residential properties over 350m2 as they typically have larger gardens.
+Commercial properties will not be included for this reason.

 If you have a 240L recycling bin, you can upgrade to a larger 360L bin for free.

-To order an additional bin, or to upgrade your recycling bin for free, contact our contractor Veolia on 1300 293 955.
+To order an additional bin, or to upgrade your recycling bin for free, apply below or contact our contractor Veolia on 1300 293 955.

 You must be the property owner to order an additional bin.